Sasha Okun: Life and career

-Okun has been the illustrator of many books of I. Guberman, B. Kamyanov and S. Schwartzband.
+Okun Is the illustrator of many books of I. Guberman, B. Kamyanov and S. Schwartzband.

-Beginning in 1986, Okun taught drawing at the Bezalel Academy of Art in Jerusalem, where he is senior lecturer at this time.
+From 1986 to 2023, Okun taught drawing at the Bezalel Academy of Art in Jerusalem as a senior lecturer.
 From 1988 to 2001, he taught drawing and painting at Emunah College in Jerusalem.
 By the late 1980s, Okun collaborated with Igor Guberman to broadcast "Eight and a Half" on Israel Radio.
 He also worked with Guberman to create the Israeli television programme "On Three", which was released in 2003.